nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 - For each Nervos DAO withdrawing cell, the transaction should also include the reference to its associated including block in `header_deps`, which will be used by Nervos DAO type script as the end point of deposit.
 - For a Nervos DAO withdrawing cell at input index `i`, the user should locate the deposit block header, meaning the block header in which the original Nervos DAO deposit cell is included.
 With the deposit block header, 2 operations are required:
     - The deposit block header hash should be included in `header_deps` of current transaction
-    - The index of the deposit block header hash in `header_deps` should be kept using 64-bit unsigned little endian integer format in the part belonging to input cell’s type script of corresponding witness at index `i`.
+    - The index of the deposit block header hash in `header_deps` should be kept using 64-bit unsigned little endian integer format in the part belonging to input cell's type script of corresponding witness at index `i`.
 A separate RFC would explain current argument organization in the witness.
 An example will also show this process in details below.
-- For a Nervos DAO withdrawing cell, the `since` field in the cell input should reflect the Nervos DAO cell’s lock period requirement, which is 180 epoches.
+- For a Nervos DAO withdrawing cell, the `since` field in the cell input should reflect the Nervos DAO cell's lock period requirement, which is 180 epoches.
 For example, if one deposits into Nervos DAO at epoch 5, he/she can only expect to withdraw Nervos DAO at epoch 185, 365, 545, etc. Notice the calculation of lock period is independent of the calculation of interest.
-It’s totally valid to deposit at epoch 5, use a `withdraw block` at epoch 100, and use a `since` field at 185.
-Please refer to the \[since RFC\](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md) on how to represent valid epoch numbers, Nervos DAO type script only accepts absolute epoch numbers as since values now.
+It's totally valid to deposit at epoch 5, use a `withdraw block` at epoch 100, and use a `since` field at 185.
+Please refer to the [since RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md) on how to represent valid epoch numbers, Nervos DAO type script only accepts absolute epoch numbers as since values now.
 - The interest calculation logic is totally separate from the lock period calculation logic, we will explain the interest calculation logic in the next section.
-- The Nervos DAO type script requires the sum of all input cells’ capacities plus interests is larger or equaled to the sum of all output cells’ capacities.
+- The Nervos DAO type script requires the sum of all input cells' capacities plus interests is larger or equaled to the sum of all output cells' capacities.
 - The Nervos DAO type script should be included in the `cell_deps`.

-As hinted in the above steps, it’s perfectly possible to do multiple withdraws in one transaction.
-What’s more, Nervos DAO doesn’t limit the purpose of withdrawed tokens, it’s also valid to deposit the newly withdrawed tokens again to Nervos DAO right away in the same transaction.
+As hinted in the above steps, it's perfectly possible to do multiple withdraws in one transaction.
+What's more, Nervos DAO doesn't limit the purpose of withdrawed tokens, it's also valid to deposit the newly withdrawed tokens again to Nervos DAO right away in the same transaction.
 In fact, one transaction can be used to freely mix all the following actions together:

 1. Deposit tokens into Nervos DAO.
 2. Transform some Nervos DAO deposit cells to Nervos DAO withdrawing cells.